IuliaMartinaBulai/GSD-Toolbox/README.md

 -brain_data_manipulation.m

 Post-processing script for brain experiments.
 Reloads saved results and regenerates figures without recomputation.
-Notice that for space reasons Normalized_Laplacian.dat cannot be uploaded but using this file and the results saved in brain_results the figures in the paper can be reproduced.
+Notice that for space reasons Normalized_Laplacian.dat cannot be uploaded but using this file and the results saved in brain_results folder the results presented in the paper can be reprodced.

 -filters_plot.m